bswck/slothy/docs/how_it_works.md

     temporarily patch [`__import__`][] in your built-in scope: the function without which the `import` statement wouldn't work.

-    This was how _slothy_ works.
+    This was _How It Works_.
 Congrats for making it this far! 🎉